Norris Perne & French LLP MI Sells 133 Shares of NIKE, Inc. (NYSE:NKE)

 Analysts Set New Price Targets

 NKE has been the subject of several recent analyst reports.
-Raymond James lowered their target price on shares of NIKE from $135.00 to $128.00 in a research note on Friday.
 Jefferies Financial Group raised their target price on shares of NIKE from $140.00 to $160.00 and gave the company a “buy” rating in a research note on Wednesday, March 22nd.
-The Goldman Sachs Group lifted their price objective on shares of NIKE from $134.00 to $148.00 and gave the stock a “buy” rating in a research note on Wednesday, March 22nd.
-Robert W. Baird lifted their price objective on shares of NIKE from $130.00 to $138.00 and gave the stock an “outperform” rating in a research note on Wednesday, March 22nd.
-Finally, Daiwa Capital Markets lifted their price objective on shares of NIKE from $116.00 to $123.00 and gave the stock a “neutral” rating in a research note on Tuesday, March 28th.
+Royal Bank of Canada lowered their target price on shares of NIKE from $138.00 to $134.00 in a research note on Friday.
+Raymond James lowered their price objective on shares of NIKE from $135.00 to $128.00 in a research note on Friday.
+Telsey Advisory Group lifted their price objective on shares of NIKE from $133.00 to $138.00 and gave the stock an “outperform” rating in a research note on Friday, March 17th.
+Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of NIKE from $133.00 to $126.00 in a research note on Friday, June 23rd.
 Two equities research analysts have rated the stock with a sell rating, twelve have given a hold rating and twenty-two have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $131.50.

 NIKE Profile